MATADERO MADRID CENTRE FOR CONTEMPORARY CREATION Architecture

 Year unveiled: 2011

-The intervention carried out in Cineteca Madrid, which occupies a space of 2,688 m2, conserved the existing spatial structure, distributed into five separate spaces: two cinema halls, a film set, an archive, a canteen and a terrace that can be used for screenings.
-The old and the new coexist in a sombre atmosphere in which artificial LED lights and projected images are fundamental elements.
-Worthy of note within the complex are the baskets woven from garden hoses that are designed as luminescent elements that throw light on the ceilings of the cinema halls and the archive.
+Covering an area of 2,688 m2, the work that was carried out on Cineteca Madrid managed to preserve the existing spatial structure which was transformed and distributed into five different spaces: two screening rooms, a film set, an archive and a canteen.
+There is also an outdoor terrace.
+The old and the new coexist in an atmosphere of half-light in which artificial LED lights and film screenings are of the essence.
+Worthy of mention within the complex are the baskets that have been woven from irrigation hoses to serve as a luminescent element that throws light onto the ceilings and walls of the screening rooms and the archive.

 Cineteca Madrid